 Private Vs. Employer-Provided

-The reason personal coverage will remain popular is that the tax imposed on employers for not offering benefits to employees is far less than paying for group benefits.
+Personal coverage will remain popular because the tax imposed on employers for not offering benefits to employees is far less than paying for group benefits.
 And because of the expense, companies with a relatively small number of workers, often opt to allow their employees to enroll in Marketplace coverage, which is a situation we can save you thousands of dollars in premium and potential out-of-pocket expenses.

 How Does Obamacare Effect Indiana

 As one of the most trusted authorities in the state for providing personal medical quotes, we also provide current reform and Exchange information updates and review what impact it has on your rates and benefits.
 If Medicare or Medicaid is available, we will also show you the benefits and costs of those options, since they may meet your financial needs the best.In rare situations, an applicant may be "dual-eligible," or qualify for both Medicaid and Medicare.

 Please feel free to call or email us if you have any questions regarding rates, coverage details or applying for a policy.
 You can also get an immediate online quote at the top of this page.
 The quote is free, and so is our advice.